Pathways to Politics for Women

 - Eligibility questions: These short questions help our Selection Committee to determine your eligibility for the program.

-- CV: We ask you to submit a CV that is no longer than three pages and includes three referees.
+- CV: You will be required to upload your CV.
+Please ensure it is no longer than two pages and includes two referees.